pottekkat/personal-website/content/dailies/2-2-23-index-and-chill.md

 I don't have to worry about watching my portfolio closely or about market fluctuations.
 I index and chill.

-I stole this line from [Jack Raines' article today](https://www.youngmoney.co/p/diversification-dies), which reminded me of my experiences.
+I stole this line from [Jack Raines\' article today](https://www.youngmoney.co/p/diversification-dies), which reminded me of my experiences.

 **PS: This is not investment advice.**